BrewPi/firmware/docs/controlbox.rst

 Despite the name (which will probably change!) they are provided by the application.
 System objects cannot be created nor deleted via the command interface.

+todo - provide commands to list the system objects configuration, and list the system objects values

 Comms Interface Format
 ----------------------
 The comms interface format has been chosen to be both readable (to developers) and easy to parse: